apace100/origins-docs/docs/types/entity_condition_types/riding.md

     }
 }
 ```

-This example checks if the actor entity is currently riding a minecart (target entity).
+This example will check if the actor entity is currently riding a minecart (target entity).